 One of the best decisions I made when I joined Auth0 was to also join a new gym that offered classes.
 I had been going to a 24-hour bare bones gym.
 The new gym has a triple benefit: it gets me out of the house, it gets me around people, and it gets me a killer workout every time.
 If I was still going to the 24-hour gym, I’d have yet another thing I’d be doing alone.

 I also run the Angular Portland meetup, so that’s another scheduled event that I go to about every month.
 Beyond that, it’s on me to be purposeful with scheduling time with friends.
-I’ve figured out that I need to see some pals about one or two times a month to retain my sanity.
+I’ve figured out that I need to see some pals about one or two times a month to retain my well-being.
 Of course, I still spend a bunch of time with my girlfriend, but that’s sort of a different category of social time.
 Everyone needs friends outside of their relationship, but especially when you’re inside alone all day!

 It’s Hard to Build Relationships Online

 Finally, I’ve been surprised by how necessary occasional in-person communication is with coworkers, even when you’ve got great remote infrastructure.
 We use Slack and Zoom to stay in touch with each other at Auth0.
 Those help a lot, but I won’t lie to you.
 Meeting my coworkers in person at our team offsite in Miami this September made a big difference in feeling bonded with them.
 The same was true of my onboarding at our Bellevue office, where I met folks like our CEO Eugenio Pace and Chief Architect Vittorio Bertocci and had coffee with my teammate Jenny O’Brien.